How to Integrate Using Polynomial Long Division with Examples

 Polynomial Long Division

 Before integrating, let’s review polynomial long division.
-This process allows us to rewrite an improper rational function into a sum of a polynomial and a proper fraction, making integration possible with other methods like partial fraction decomposition or completing the square, and maybe even simpler methods.
+This process allows us to rewrite an improper rational function as a sum of a polynomial and a proper fraction, making integration possible with other methods like partial fraction decomposition or completing the square, and maybe even simpler methods.

 A proper rational function has a numerator with a degree less than the degree of the denominator.
 In comparison, an improper rational function has a numerator with a degree greater than or equal to the degree of the denominator.
 When faced with the latter, polynomial long division helps us write the rational function as the sum of a polynomial and a proper rational function.